utat-ss/HERON-documentation/INTRO.md

 # Introduction

 Welcome to the Heron Mk II documentation page!
-We have created with document with the following goals in mind:
+We have created this document with the following goals in mind:

 * To enable new UTAT members to quickly get up to speed and begin contributing